- Client: China General Nuclear Power Corporation

-Ldi: The Architectural Design & Research Institute Of Guangdong Province Shenzhen Branch
+- LDI: The Architectural Design & Research Institute of Guangdong Province

 Text description provided by the architects.
 After a decade of speedy developments, the structure of Shenzhen’s Central Business District (CBD) has begun to stabilize.
 However, every individual building is pursuing its own uniqueness and lacks sensitivity between urban dialogues.
 Therefore the urban center is losing its totality.

 Returning to the basic problem of high-rise buildings such as the use of energy saving technology, long-term sustainability, and clear and concise design approaches can make the design distinctive from the chaotic city centre and return to classic forms.